zeljkoobrenovic/grounded-architecture/_posts/2022-09-29-big-transformations.md

 * 8.50% meet both budget and time targets (or better)
 * 47.90% manage to stay on budget (or better)

-That is, sadly, typical.
-On project after project, **rushed, superficial planning** is followed by a **quick start** that makes everybody happy because shovels are in the ground.
-But inevitably, the project crashes into **problems that were overlooked** or not seriously analyzed and dealt with in planning.
-People run around trying to fix things.
-More stuff breaks.
-There is more running around.
-Flyvbjerg and Gardner call this the **"break-fix cycle",** like a "mammoth stuck in a tar pit."
-Several cognitive biases and decision-making fallacies often sabotage these efforts, leading to cost overruns, delays, and underperformance.
-All these factors together frequently lead to a negative learning loop (Figure 1): *"The more you learn, the more difficult and costly it gets."*
+That is, unfortunately, typical.
+Projects often begin with **rushed, shallow planning** followed by an early start that signals momentum but hides unresolved risk.
+Later, the project collides with problems that were either overlooked or insufficiently analyzed.
+Teams then shift into a **break-fix cycle**, reacting to problems instead of executing against a well-tested plan.
+Cognitive biases make this pattern worse, and the result is often a negative learning loop (Figure 1): *"The more you learn, the more difficult and costly it gets."*

 ![](assets/images/figures/big_projects_negative_learning.png)
 ***Figure 1:**  The negative learning loop behind many mega-projects.*